esign-consulting/logistics/README.md

 ![Logistics' pipeline](http://www.esign.com.br/logistics-pipeline.png)

-## Execution
+## Running with Docker

 You can run the application as a [Docker](https://www.docker.com) container.
-Install [Docker](https://docs.docker.com/install) and then run `docker run --name logistics -p 8080:8080 -e MONGODB_URI=mongodb://username:password@host:port/logistics -d esignbr/logistics`.
+Install [Docker](https://docs.docker.com/install) and then run:

+`docker run --name logistics -p 8080:8080 -e MONGODB_URI=mongodb://username:password@host:port/logistics -d esignbr/logistics`

 The environment variable **MONGODB_URI** is mandatory and must set the [MongoDB connection URI](https://docs.mongodb.com/manual/reference/connection-string).
 Remember to replace *username* and *password* with your MongoDB credentials as well as *host* and *port* with the appropriate values, according with where your MongoDB instance is avaliable on.

 The Logistics application can also be executed along with MongoDB by using [Docker Compose](https://docs.docker.com/compose).
-If you've already installed [Docker](https://docs.docker.com/install) and [Docker Compose](https://docs.docker.com/compose/install), clone the repository and then run `docker-compose up -d`.
+If you've already installed [Docker](https://docs.docker.com/install) and [Docker Compose](https://docs.docker.com/compose/install), clone the repository and then run:

+`docker-compose up -d`

 The application will be available through the URL <http://localhost:8080/logistics> in your browser.

+## Deploying to a local VM

-Alternatively, you can deploy both the application and the database to a VM of your choice, by using the [Ansible playbook](playbook.yml).
-If you want to know how it works, first install [Ansible](https://www.ansible.com), [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com), and then run `vagrant up`.
-Vagrant will bootstrap a local VM and will trigger the Ansible playbook execution.
+Alternatively, you can deploy both the application and the database to a local VM, by using the [Ansible playbook](playbook.yml).
+If you want to know how it works, first install [Ansible](https://www.ansible.com), [VirtualBox](https://www.virtualbox.org) and [Vagrant](https://www.vagrantup.com), and then run:

+`vagrant up`

+Vagrant will download the [codeyourinfra](https://app.vagrantup.com/codeyourinfra)/[docker](https://app.vagrantup.com/codeyourinfra/boxes/docker) [Vagrant box](https://www.vagrantup.com/docs/boxes.html) (if it was not done yet), then will bootstrap the local VM and at the end will trigger the Ansible playbook execution.

 Once the local VM is up, open the URL <http://192.168.33.10:8080/logistics> in your browser.

-## To do

-Deployment to Cloud providers.
+## Deploying to AWS

+TO DO